 Combined with the influx of retail crime, mask mandates are making it even harder to catch these criminals.
 In the past, law enforcement could seek the public’s help in apprehending a criminal who got away by, for example, sharing video surveillance footage with the media.
 Today, however, required mask mandates have made it more difficult to identify the people behind them.

 The question is: how can law enforcement and retailers identify and catch suspects after a crime that occurred while they were wearing masks?
-Security solutions can certainly help in this endeavor.
+Business security solutions can certainly help in this endeavor.
 Here are some considerations for retailers.

 Invest in alarm verification technology.